intermedi8/IM8-Exclude-Pages/readme.txt

 3. **Setting for new pages** - Automatically exclude new pages by default.

 == Changelog ==

+= 2.7 =
+* code reformat
+* introduced new setting to automatically exclude pages from search results (thanks to _koroikoroi_ for the feature request)

 = 2.6.1 =
 * compatible up to WordPress 3.8.1